hora/async-control-flow-in-javascript/README.md

 ### Why are JavaScript functions 'first-class functions'?

-- because in JS, functions are Objects
+- because in JS, functions are Objects:

     - they can be assigned properties